oclron0421/Advent-Of-Code-2024/README.md

 Implemented a depth first search algorithm to find how many 9s can each0 reach, using a set to make each path unique so that i don't count more than one when a 0 reached a 9
 ### Part 2
 Same as part 1 but easier, just needed to count the amount of paths each 0 took to find a 9 and tallied up the amount of paths.

+## Day 11
+### Part 1
+Used a vector and stack to process the numbers before pushing it back to the vector then compute the size to get the total amunt of stones after blinking 25 times
+### Part 2
+Vector size scaled exponentially, with the help of online redditors, i changed to use a map to store the total amount of numbers seen in a map and then compute the total amount of stones, since the order of the stones in the container doesnt really matter